HMS Niobe (1897): Royal Canadian Navy

 After returning to operational status, Niobe was sent with to patrol the Gulf of Saint Lawrence.
 Following that from 11–13 September 1914, she escorted The Royal Canadian Regiment, aboard the transport Canada, to Bermuda, where they took up garrison duties.
 On her return journey the cruiser developed defects and required a week to repair.
 Those defects prevented the ship from escorting the large troop convoy carrying Canadian soldiers in October.

 On 6 October 1914, Niobe joined the Royal Navy's 4th Cruiser Squadron on the North America and West Indies Station.
 She was engaged in intercepting German ships along the American coast until July 1915.
 During this period she chased the German raider into Newport News, Virginia.
 After refuelling, the raider's captain opted for his vessel to be interned by the Americans instead of fighting the Niobe.
 As the patrol work continued Niobe began to wear out.
 Her final patrol was 4–17 July 1915, after which the cruiser returned to Halifax.
 Her funnels were found to be rapidly deteriorating, her boilers were worn and her bulkheads were in poor shape.
 As a result of being worn out, Niobe was paid off on 6 September 1915 to become a depot ship in Halifax.

+While a depot ship Niobe housed the Halifax intelligence centre which used the ship's radio communication equipment.
+The ship's quarterdeck was covered and enclosed to provide extra office space.